theupdateframework/tuf-conformance/CLIENT-CLI.md

 Client must use exit code 0 if the download succeeded fully and exit code 1 if any part of the download failed.

+Client should support artifact caching: if client is requested to download an artifact that has already been downloaded (with matching hashes), it should not download the artifact again.

-Client may use any filename or directory structure it wants within `TARGET_DIR`: The expectation is that if a targetpath is downloaded twice it is stored with the same filename (even if the content changed).
+Client may use any filename or directory structure it wants within `TARGET_DIR`: The expectation is that if an artifact is downloaded twice (because the artifact content changed) it is stored in `TARGET_DIR` with the same filename.

 This command may be called multiple times in a test.